The Great Controversy (book): The 1888 edition

 In the 1884 Great Controversy, Ellen quoted from D'Aubigne, Wylie, etc. In this enlargement, she brought in considerably more of such materials.
-At times she quoted, at times paraphrased, and at times depicted, in her own words, the events of history that formed the vehicle for presenting the larger picture, the behind-the-scenes controversy, that had been opened up to her in vision.
+At times she quoted, at times paraphrased, and at times depicted, in her own words, the events of history that formed the vehicle for presenting the larger picture, the behind-the-scenes controversy, that had been opened to her in vision.
 In keeping with the thinking in those times, she and those associated with her did not consider this use of available materials as a matter that called for specific recognition.

 The 1911 edition

 By 1907, so many copies had been printed that repairs had to be made on the most badly worn plates.
 At the same time, the illustrations were improved and a subject index was added.
 Then in 1910, C. H. Jones, the manager of Pacific Press, wrote saying that the plates were totally worn out and needed to be replaced before another printing could be done.
 Since White owned the printing plates, whatever would be done with The Great Controversy had to be done under her direction and at her expense.

 At first, the procedures seemed routine and uncomplicated.
-No alterations in the text were contemplated, beyond technical corrections as might be suggested by Miss Mary Steward, a proofreader of long experience and member of Ellen's staff.
+No alterations in the text were contemplated, beyond technical corrections as might be suggested by Miss Mary Steward, a proofreader of long experience and member of White's staff.
 However, Ellen White decided to examine the book closely and make changes as needed:

 "When I learned that the Great Controversy must be reset, I determined that we would have everything closely examined, to see if the truths it contained were stated in the very best manner, to convince those not of our faith that the Lord had guided and sustained me in the writing of its pages."

 The book was reviewed according to the following items: